Hedgehog Hospital Project

 Clinical Activities at the Hospital

-- All hedgehogs presented to the hospital dead, or that die whilst in the hospital, are subjected to a post mortem examination to generate information on the conditions and diseases from which wild hedgehogs suffer.
+- Where possible hedgehogs presented to the hospital dead, or that die whilst in the hospital, are subjected to a post mortem examination to generate information on the conditions and diseases from which wild hedgehogs suffer.
 This information will help inform future rehabilitation efforts.

 - Preserved examples of important ecto- and endo-parasites will be prepared as a teaching resource based at the hospital.